mpc-hc/mpc-hc.org/source/latest_posts.rst

 After 3 months since the last stable build, we decided to release 1.6.6.

 This release has many bugfixes and a few new features.
+Also, the binaries :doc:`are digitally signed </2013/02/25/binaries-are-signed>` so you can easily verify their integrity.

 .. raw:: html